perakarhis/NJIT-DSA-2024-origin/README.md

 |      |                         |                                     | **DL 2: April 7** |

 Time of deadline is always 23.59.59 EET of the relevant day.
+Note that 04-phoebook is a two-parts task.
+It cointains both hash table and binary search tree.
+Note that 07-books-and-words is a two-part task.
+It contains both hash table and binary search tree.
+Completing both increases grade by 2, completing only one of them increases grade by 1.

 ## Grading